 High School Confirmation

-We will notify class participants by email when that decision has been made.
-Until then please be sure to have all of your paperwork submitted to [email protected] This includes your sponsor and saint name information along with a letter from your sponsors parish stating that they are a practicing Catholic eligible to be a Sponsor.
+We have notified class participants by email with the dates and times of the rescheduled Masses.
+Please be sure to have all of your paperwork submitted to [email protected] This includes your sponsor and saint name information along with a letter from your sponsors parish stating that they are a practicing Catholic eligible to be a Sponsor.
 Please see the attached form for more information

 High School Confirmation:

 Our High School confirmation class is for students who are searching for their purpose in life and looking to do that with a community of peers.
-Sessions will be offered on Sundays from 6:00-7:30 pm and also on Wednesdays from 7:00-8:30 pm.
-Students will be asked to choose on a first come first serve basis either Sundays or Wednesdays, and commit to that day for the duration of the year.
+Sessions will be offered on Sundays from 6:00-7:30 pm with one week in person at the parish and the remaining three weeks of the month online meeting.

 Each Candidate for Confirmation must have someone who sponsors their final stage of initiation into the Church.
 This should be a person who is willing to present the candidate to the Church and affirm that they are ready for Confirmation.
 A sponsor should be someone who is a model and exemplifies the Catholic faith to the candidate.
 The function of a Sponsor is not a social role of honor given to a relative or family friend simply because they are relatives or friends.
 It is about the child or adult who is going to receive this once-in-a-lifetime sacrament of the Church.
 Sacramental Sponsorship implies a knowledgeable understanding of the Catholic Faith, and willingness and intention to help the one being sponsored with their religious training by word, deed and example.